secondlife/viewer/indra/newview/linux_tools/client-readme.txt

     * Computer Memory: 512MB (recommended: 768MB or more)
     * Linux Operating System: A reasonably modern 32-bit Linux environment is required.
-If you are running a 64-bit Linux distribution then you will need its 32-bit compatibility environment installed.
+If you are running a 64-bit Linux distribution then you will need its 32-bit compatibility environment installed, but this configuration is not currently supported.
     * Video/Graphics Card:
           o nVidia GeForce 2, GeForce 4mx, or better (recommend one of the
             following: 6700, 6800, 7600, 7800, 7900, 8400, 8500, 8600,